Field Guide

 Which tax is hurting you most?

-#QuestionIf yes, you are paying...
+#QuestionIf yes, you're paying...

 1Have you lost 2+ team members in the past 12 months?People Tax

-2Does your team skip vacation during "event season"?People Tax
+2Does your team skip vacation during event season?People Tax

 3Did you run 5+ events with less than 60 days' notice?Portfolio Tax

-4Is every event treated as "high priority"?Portfolio Tax
+4Is every event treated as high priority?Portfolio Tax

 5Can you name a 30-day proof point for less than half your events?Pipeline Tax